-Debt can be a difficult topic to talk about, but it’s important to be honest with yourself about how much debt you’re in.
+Debt can be a difficult topic to talk about especially if you are living on your own.
+But it’s important to be honest with yourself about how much debt you’re in.
 If you’re not sure how much you owe, sit down and list all your debts, including credit cards, student loans, and any other debts you may have.
 Once you know how much debt you’re in, you can start to make a plan to pay it off.

 If your debt is overwhelming, don’t hesitate to reach out for help.
 Many organisations offer free or low-cost debt counselling, and they can help you create a plan to get out of debt.